 Determine the unknown whole number in a multiplication or division equation relating three whole numbers.
-For example, determine the unknown number that makes the equation true in each of the equations $8 \times ? = 48, 5 = \div 3, 6 \times 6 = ?$.
+For example, determine the unknown number- product, factor, quotient, dividend, or divisor-that makes the equation true in each of the equations $8 \times ? = 48, 5 = ? \div 3$, and $6 \times 6 = ?$

-Code Digital Student Experience Code Teacher Resources U36 Computations and Algebraic Thinking - Build and Solve Two-Step Equations with All Operations U36 Fact Families - Multiplication and Division U36 Build and Solve Two-Step Equations with All Operations ISIP Relating Multiplication and Division ISIP Practicing Fact Families
+Code Digital Student Experience Code Teacher Resources U36 Computations and Algebraic Thinking - Build and Solve Two-Step Equations with All Operations U36 Fact Families - Multiplication and Division U36 Build and Solve Two-Step Equations with All Operations ISIP Relating Multiplication and Division

 Determine the unknown whole number in a multiplication or division equation relating three whole numbers.
-For example, determine the unknown number that makes the equation true in each of the equations $8 \times ? = 48, 5 = \div 3, 6 \times 6 = ?$.
+For example, determine the unknown number- product, factor, quotient, dividend, or divisor-that makes the equation true in each of the equations $8 \times ? = 48, 5 = ? \div 3$, and $6 \times 6 = ?$

-Code Digital Student Experience Code Teacher Resources ISIP Using Strip Diagrams to Solve Compare Properties ISIP Commutative Property of Multiplication
+Code Digital Student Experience Code Teacher Resources ISIP Practicing Fact Families ISIP Using Strip Diagrams to Solve Compare Properties ISIP Commutative Property of Multiplication